ednihilator/mod9chal/Develop/README.md

 ## Description

 This project generates profile looking README.md files.
+This project was built to more automate the creation of professional looking readme.md files.

 ## Installation

-e
+Download the module 9 challenge folder

 ## Usage

-e
+Open Gitbash from the Develop folder, showing the index.js file.
+Assuming inquirer@8.2.4 is already installed, go ahead and type "node index.js".
+Fill in the prompts.
+Your generated README.md file will appear in the generatedReadMe folder.

 ![alt text](assets/images/screenshot.png)

 ## Credits

+Edward Chang

 ## License